apecone/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results

+My project does not include the following files:
+* data.tgz containing all data which was used for training (~442 MB)

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh